 THC can cause side effects like impaired memory, increased heart rate, coordination issues, anxiety, paranoia, and munchies, especially at higher doses.

-On the other hand, CBD is generally considered to have a much better safety profile with no extreme side effects.
+On the other hand, CBD is generally considered to have a much better safety profile, however, some people can experience certain side effects of CBD including, dry mouth, change in appetite, and drowsiness.

 Why does THC get you high and CBD doesn't?

-The reason THC gets you high and CBD doesn’t lie in how they interact with specific receptors that are present in the brain and in the nervous system.
-Now these clusters of receptors present all over your body are called the endocannabinoid system.
+The reason THC gets you high and CBD doesn’t lie in how they interact with specific receptors that are present in the brain and the nervous system.
+There is a cluster of receptors present all over your body, called the endocannabinoid system (ECS).

 Both THC and CBD work by interacting with your body’s endocannabinoid system.
-However, they interact in different ways and with varying types of CB receptors within this system.
+However, they interact in different ways.

 THC has a strong affinity for the CB1 receptors in the brain.
 When THC binds to these receptors, it influences or activates them.
-This activation of CB1 receptors in certain parts of the brain is what produces its characteristic effect “high” or euphoric sensation that is often associated with using marijuana.
+This activation of receptors in certain parts of the brain is what produces its characteristic effect “high” or euphoric sensation.

-CBD, on the other hand, has a more complex interaction with the endocannabinoid system.
+CBD, on the other hand, has a more complex interaction with the ECS.
 It doesn’t directly bind to CB1 receptors in the same way that THC does.
-Instead, it can influence these receptors indirectly by modulating their activity and minimizing their agitation.
+Instead, it influences these receptors indirectly by modulating their activity and minimizing their agitation.

-CBD can even work to counteract some of the psychoactive effects of THC by altering the way CB1 receptors respond to its binding.
+CBD can even work to counteract some of the psychoactive effects of THC by altering the way CB1 receptors function.

 In addition to its interaction with the endocannabinoid system, CBD also interacts with other receptors and pathways in the body that are involved in pain perception, inflammation, and anxiety regulation.
-These interactions contribute to CBD’s potential therapeutic effects without causing any intoxicating high.
+These interactions contribute to CBD’s potential therapeutic effects.

 So, in essence, THC gets you high because of its direct interaction with CB1 receptors, which triggers a cascade of neurological responses in your brain and body.
-CBD, on the other hand, doesn’t strongly bind to these receptors and has a more nuanced effect on various systems, leading to therapeutic benefits without any psychoactive effects.
+CBD, on the other hand, doesn’t strongly bind to these receptors and has a more nuanced effect on various systems, leading to therapeutic benefits.

 What is the relationship between CBD and THC?